 America’s Republicans are hemorrhaging support among two of the constituencies that helped reelect Barack Obama in 2012: Hispanics and the young.

-In 2012, they were more likely to identify with the Republican Party by about 5 percentage points.
-In 2015, the advantage flipped: Young whites are now more likely to identify with the Democratic Party by about 8 percentage points.
+- Among whites under the age of forty, there has been an even more dramatic shift.
+“In 2012, they were more likely to identify with the Republican Party by about 5 percentage points.
+In 2015, the advantage flipped: Young whites are now more likely to identify with the Democratic Party by about 8 percentage points.”

-As a result, whereas Democrats made up nearly 45 percent of party-affiliated likely voters in 2012 against 39 percent Republicans, the figures for this year are 46 and 37 percent, respectively.
+As a result, whereas Democrats made up nearly 45 percent of party-affiliated likely voters in 2012 against 39 percent Republicans, the figures this year are 46 and 37 percent, respectively.

 That could make it even harder for Republicans to win back the presidency in 2016.